Joy-less/Embers/Source/Embers/Documentation.md

 	Reads the given file and returns its contents as a string.

 File.write(file_path, text)
+	Writes the text to the given file, overwriting it if it already exists.

+File.append(file_path, text)
-	Writes the text to the given file.
+	Appends the text to the end of the given file.

+File.delete(file_path)
+	Deletes the given file if it exists.

 File.exist?(file_path) | File.exists?(file_path)
 	Returns true if a file exists with the given path.

+File.absolute_path(file_path)
+	Returns an absolute file path from the given relative file path.

+File.absolute_path?(file_path)
+	Returns true if the given file path is absolute (e.g. C://Documents/neko.jpg).

+File.basename(file_path)
+	Returns the filename and extension from the file path (e.g. C://Documents/neko.jpg becomes neko.jpg).

+File.dirname(file_path)
+	Returns the directory path from the file path (e.g. C://Documents/neko.jpg becomes C://Documents).
 ```
 ```
 Net::HTTP.get(uri)